jonpfluger/remembrall-game/README.md

 ## User Story

-As a wizard/witch, I want to be able to play a harry potter themed memory card game, so that I can exercise my brain and test my memory while having fun.
+As a wizard/witch, I want to be able to play a Harry Potter themed memory card game, so that I can exercise my brain and test my memory while having fun.

 ## Technology Used